 - Each page of your website must contain an H1 title

-- Graphically, the rendering of your main H1 must indicate the title hierarchy (bigger and/or fatter than its H2 to H6 congeners)
+- Graphically, the rendering of your main H1 must indicate the hierarchy of titles (bigger and/or fatter than its congeners H2 to H6)

-- Use your H1 to define the meta title of your page ( this is the title that is displayed in blue in Google search results.
-It can be easily defined in your WordPress pages with SEO extensions such as Yoast SEO or Rank Math) - Having an identical H1 and meta title on a page simplifies the reading of search engines and participates in a better SEO.
+- Use your H1 to define the meta title of your page (this is the title that is displayed in blue in Google search results.
+It can be easily defined in your WordPress pages with SEO extensions such as Yoast SEO or Rank Math) - Having an identical H1 and meta title on a page simplifies the reading of the search engines and contributes to a better SEO.

-- Finally, use lower case letters for your H1 title rather than an all-caps main title.
-This improves readability and rendering in search engine results.
+- Finally, use lower case letters for your H1 title rather than a main title in all caps.
+This improves readability and search engine results.